50ButtonsEach/fliclib-windows/README.md

 This application uses the same protocol as first introduced with our fliclib-linux-hci release.
 The documentation can be found in the [ProtocolDocumentation.md](https://github.com/50ButtonsEach/fliclib-linux-hci/blob/master/ProtocolDocumentation.md) file.

-There are however a few thing in that protocol that have not been implemented in this application and those are:
+There are however a few things in that protocol that have not been implemented in this application and those are:

 The following fields in the EvtGetInfoResponse: